Participant Report

 After the Program

-After exams are done, what next?
-For most students, this means staying in Europe for a while in order to travel.
-It is a good idea to leave your return ticket open so that you can decide on a date once you have made your post-program plans.
-You could also intern or volunteer in the city for a while, though be aware that in August most offices are closed in Madrid.
+After the exams are over, what next?
+For most students, this means staying in Europe for a while to travel.
+Leave your return ticket open so you can decide on a date once you have made your post-program plans.
+You could also intern or volunteer in the city for a while, though be aware that in August, most offices are closed in Madrid.

-And if you still cannot get enough of the city, you can always make plans to come back!
-That is precisely what I did.
-After graduation, I volunteered in Madrid as a translator and private English teacher.
+And if you still cannot get enough of the city, you can always plan to return!
+That is what I did.
+After graduation, I volunteered as a translator and private English teacher in Madrid.
 Connections you make during your year or semester abroad are bound to last.

 Academic Study Abroad Programs in Madrid